#1 in Sleep Product Research

 If an electric blanket or heating pad are used, then heating should be limited to when you first get into bed.
 And the setting should be on low or medium heat, not high.

 There are some claims that the heat produced by electric blankets and electric pads can damage memory foam.
-We have found no owner experience data to suggest this is true.
+We have found no owner experience data to confirm this.

 A mattress protector can protect a memory foam mattress against dust mites, bacteria, sweat, urine and fluids.
 Using a protector can be wise because the dirtying or soiling of a mattress will often void its warranty.